 Meets Tuesday mornings, 11:00am, Room E030

-Circle of Life, a program started by Bev Goodier, M.A., offers counseling, education and support for those who do not have financial resources or reasonable access to help after experiencing a loss such as death, divorce, incarceration of a parent, etc. in addition to adult grief/loss classes.
-Bev trains competent and dedicated volunteers to teach classes for children who are experiencing such loss.
+Circle of Life, a program started by Bev Goodier, M.A., offers counseling, education and support for those who do not have financial resources or reasonable access to help after experiencing loss, such as death, divorce, incarceration of a parent, etc. In addition to adult grief/loss classes, Bev trains competent and dedicated volunteers to teach classes for children who are experiencing such loss.

 Our volunteers range in age from 15 to adult.
 We meet monthly for continued training and support.

-We are so grateful to have the opportunity to provide loving support to those who need it the most.
+We are so grateful to have the opportunity to provide loving support for those who need it most.

 FUMC's Caring Ministries serves to meet the many aspects of pastoral care.
 This umbrella includes...